 Last, but not least, I love sharing my finds.
 I am genuinely happy to introduce people to delicious Sri Lankan eats and hopefully change their perception of local cuisine.

-On the food tour of Colombo we will walk the busy streets of Pettah, the biggest city market; stop by a cafe where the famous Duran Duran video Save a Prayer was filmed; then try all kinds of deep fried snacks, short eats (local pastries), and achcharu (fresh fruits mixed with spices).
+On the food tour of Colombo we will walk the busy streets of Pettah, the biggest city market, and try all kinds of deep fried snacks, short eats (local pastries), and achcharu (fresh fruits mixed with spices).

 Of course, we will have rice and curry for lunch.
 We can even eat it by hand if you feel adventurous.
 Or we can eat with a spoon if you are not ready to go Sri Lankan all the way just yet.

-We’ll see how hoppers (local pancakes) are prepared in the street and hear the sound of kottu, because you recognize this popular dish not by the smell, but by the sound of it.
+We’ll see how hoppers (local pancakes) are prepared and hear the sound of kottu, because you recognize this popular dish not by the smell, but by the sound of it.

 Add-ons